 If your employer requires you to complete an in person skills test, please use the Pacific Medical Training skills test form that is available for you to print in your student workroom.

 A certified authorized instructor such as a paramedic can complete your skills test.
 Please provide them with the Pacific Medical Training skills test form.
 The instructor will complete the form after you successfully complete the in person skills test.
 Please note that the instructor does NOT issue you a new card.
 Your Pacific Medical Training card was immediately issued to you once you completed the Pacific Medical Training online course.
-Email your completed skills test form with your instructor’s credential information to firstname.lastname@example.org.
+Hard-copy card will be shipped if requested.
+Email your completed skills test form with your instructor’s credential information to email@example.com .
 If you are unable to locate an instructor, please contact us and we will see who is available in your area.

 This skills check documentation process is significantly more stringent than American Heart Association, Red Cross and all our other competitors.